apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>RoleSelector extends the ServiceSpec.Selector by allowing you to specify defined role as selector for the service.
+<p>RoleSelector extends the ServiceSpec.Selector by allowing you to specify defined role as selector for the service.</p>
-if GeneratePodOrdinalService sets to true, RoleSelector will be ignored.</p>
 </td>
 </tr>
 </tbody>